Hearing Loss in Children

 What can I do to protect my child’s hearing?

 Often hearing loss is not preventable.
 However, you can help protect your child’s hearing by having them wear hearing protection in noisy environments such as at fireworks and sporting events, and by keeping children away from harmful substances such as cigarette smoke.
-For more information on how second-hand smoke can harm babies and children, see HealthLinkBC File #30a The Harmful Effects of Second-hand Smoke.
+For more information on how second-hand smoke can harm babies and children, see HealthLinkBC File #30a The harmful effects of second-hand tobacco smoke and vapour.

 Also, getting your child immunized helps prevent illnesses that can cause permanent hearing loss.